 - Check variegated plants for shoots that have reverted to all green or white.
 Remove these and trim back to the point where the leaves are uniformly variegated.

 - If left, the green leaves will outgrow the variegated and might eventually take over.
 Leaves that are all white are often very weak and can sometimes burn with bright sun.

 - Check your hollies, Euonymus, Griselinia, Elaeagnus, Aucuba, Pittosporum and even conifers.

 - Remove battered blooms from pampas grass and cut back leaves to 30 to 45 cm.
 It is much safer than setting fire to it.
 Wear gloves when handling pampas grass as the leaves are sharp.

 - Get your Valentine a plant or a bunch of flowers!
 Have a look at Dan's list for some inspiration.

-- And finally, try to get out and visit some of the best gardens where snowdrops grow.
+- And finally, do try to get out and see some of the best gardens where snowdrops grow.
 They should be at their peak now and it's an enchanting experience!